hayespaul/solar-systems-simulation/README.md

-energy_lin.pyx - produces plots of energy and FFT
+energy_simulation.pyx - produces plots of energy and FFT

-gravsim_1_omp.pyx - simulation using OpenMP and cython
+open_mp_simulation.pyx - simulation using OpenMP and cython

-linear.pyx - simulation using Cython
+linear_simulation.pyx - simulation using Cython

-mpi_sim.py - simulation using MPI with numpy attempts to speedup
+mpi_simulation.py - simulation using MPI with numpy attempts to speedup